Skip to content

 3. Buffer too small

-If yes to all four, pool.
-If I’ve only got 5 tasks, I just launch 5 goroutines directly.
-The pool earns its complexity at tens, hundreds, or thousands of tasks where you actually need the control.
+If you only have a handful of tasks, just launch goroutines directly.
+The pool earns its keep when you have hundreds or thousands of tasks and you need the control.

 Further reading